pytorch/xla/.github/ci.md

 Our API documentation is generated automatically from the `torch_xla` package with `sphinx`.
 The workflow to update our static site is defined in `_docs.yml`.
 The workflow is roughly the following:

 - Changes to `master` update the docs at `/master` on the `gh-pages` branch.
-- Changes to a release brance update the docs under `/releases/rX.Y`.
+- Changes to a release branch update the docs under `/releases/rX.Y`.

 By default, we redirect to the latest stable version, defined in [`index.md`](https://github.com/pytorch/xla/blob/gh-pages/index.md).